 Books for Slytherins aren’t as hard to come by as you might think!
-Here’s a wide range of books that will appeal to Slytherins, for anyone who enjoys reading based on their Hogwarts House!
+Here’s a wide range of books that will appeal to Slytherins, from YA novels to classic literature.
+Perfect for anyone who enjoys reading based on their Hogwarts House!

 Harry Potter is the consummate Gryffindor, and since J. K. Rowling’s series is largely told through his eyes, we get a pretty negative view of Slytherin house–Gryffindor’s eternal rival.
 But if you’re a Slytherin, chances are you have a strong sense of pride and will be glad to claim the green and silver as your colours.

 Slytherins aren’t all bad as Harry originally thinks.
 Literature and life are full of Slytherin types who channel their skills and values to improve the lives of those closest to them.
 And this impact often ripples out to make broader, positive changes on their society at large.
 I found several examples of this as I curated this Hogwarts House reading list for Slytherins.